rust-lang/book/README.md

 ## Building

-To build the book, type:
+To build the book, first `cd` into either the `first-edition` or `second-edition` directory depending on which edition of the book you would like to build.
+Then type:

 ```
 $ mdbook build